 So, work with your CMO in that mind.
 If you are the CEO, demand gen's your CMO.
 The other piece are your subject matter experts, which in this case are going to be your product managers, within Zscaler we created this idea of a pod.
 So, every pod is split up by the different products we have, we have four different platforms that we drive, and each of those platforms has a demand-gen owner, a product marketer and a product manager as well.

 Every week we meet to discuss whatever it is we need for that week.
-If there's a new product feature coming out, how do we look at it and actually build?
-We actually rate it, is this a tier 1, 2, 3 or 4, and everything that's a tier-one gets higher focus in terms of the marketing standpoint, tier four, not so much.
+If there's a new product feature coming out, how do we look at it and actually build it?
+We actually rate it, is this a tier 1, 2, 3, or 4, and everything that's a tier-one gets higher focus in terms of the marketing standpoint, tier four, not so much.

 So, work closely with those teams, these are your trusted advisors in a way, if you're the CEO.

 I promised I'd get into some more tactical things when you look at knowing your revenue numbers, so these are some things you need to start considering:

 - How much revenue does your product actually generate this year?

 It could be 5 million if you're a startup, it could be 20 million, it could be a billion dollars, whatever it is, think about what that is.
 Next, think about your split.

 - Is it going to be majority net new?

 For the two products that I focus on at Zscalar, if I look at the split let's call it something called Zscaler Private Access, which is one of the four, and my split is between 55% and 45% net new to upsell.
 I need to make sure that this dual strategy that I had to drive revenue is intact.
 So I need to have specific things on the net new side where I'm looking at the top 500 customers and looking at what's the penetration rate for ZPA.